GPU Usage

 module load cuda

-source activate dl-gpu # Or whatever you called your anaconda environment.
+source activate dl-gpu # Or whatever you called your miniforge/conda environment.

 echo "Submitting job with sbatch from directory: ${SLURM_SUBMIT_DIR}"